-Reality IMT’s 360o video mapping supports Right of Way (ROW) survey and acquisition best practices at a fraction of the cost of other 3D mapping technologies
+Reality IMT’s 360o video mapping supports Rail Right of Way Mapping survey and acquisition best practices at a fraction of the cost of other 3D mapping technologies

 Energy companies, railroads and utilities as well as the public sector face a common hurdle in identifying, acquiring and maintaining Right of Way (ROW) for infrastructure construction and improvement.
 ROW activities must comply with federal, state and sometimes local regulations and generally follow a process similar to this one: